JonesKwameOsei/Deploy-Docker-containers-to-Azure-App-Service-web-apps/README.md

 > Note: The command executes asynchronously (as determined by the `--nowait` parameter), so while you will be able to run another Azure CLI command immediately afterwards within the same Bash session, it will take a few minutes before the resource groups are actually removed.

+## Conclusion
+In this project, I demonstrated how to use an `Azure DevOps CI/CD pipeline` to build a custom `Docker image`, push it to `Azure Container Registry`, and deploy it as a container to `Azure App Service`.